AndreP04/classmate/README.md

 ## 🚀 Features

-- User Authentication (Admin and Educators)
+- User Authentication using JWT tokens (Admin and Educators)
 - Educator Portal for managing students
 - Admin Portal for managing educators